microsoft/FluidFramework/docs/content/docs/recipes/angular.md

 1. Replace `TODO 4` with the following code.
 Note about this code:

-    - The Fluid `SharedObject.get` method returns the data of the `SharedObject` (in this case the `SharedMap` object), which is roughly the `SharedObject` without any of its methods.
-So the `updateLocalTimestamp` function is setting the `localTimestamp` property to a copy of the data of the `SharedMap` object.
-(The key "time" that is passed to `SharedObject.get` is created in a later step.
+    - `this.sharedTimestamp` is an instance of a `SharedMap` which exposes the ability to set/get from the API.
+The `updateLocalTimestamp` function is setting the `localTimestamp` property to the value of the key `"time"` on the `sharedTimestamp`.
+(The "time"key is created in a later step.
 It will have been set by the time this code runs the first time.)
     - `updateLocalTimestamp` is called immediately to ensure that `localTimestamp` is initialized with the current shared timestamp value.

     ```js